 4. Use responsive search and display ads for ad creation

-Ever feel overwhelmed trying to think of fresh ad copy or curate the best display photos?
 Maybe you’re flooded with hundreds of options and struggling to find the right words to pair them with.
-We get how impeding that creative block can feel—Google’s automated ad creation features offer some relief.
+We get how impeding that creative block can feel — Google’s automated ad creation features offer some relief.

 Google offers two forms of automated ad creation: responsive search ads (text ads) and responsive display ads.
 These automation features help you speed up ad creation, but you shouldn’t rely on them fully.

-Responsive search ads (text ads)
+Responsive search ads (aka RSAs or text ads)

-If wordplay isn’t your forte, responsive text ads can be your muse.
+If wordplay isn’t your forte, RSAs can be your muse.
 Simply plug in headline and description ideas for Google to propose a winning combination based on your audience and keywords.
-The best part?
-Google continually refines these combinations to help you make edits that better meet your conversion goals and audience interests.

 But for best results, you need diverse and distinct inputs.
 Our advice?
 Experiment with varied keywords, calls to action (CTAs), unique value propositions (UVPs), and locations, especially if local SEO is part of your strategy.